Course Syllabus

 Due:

-- "Cellular agriculture: the future of food" (Cellular Agriculture blog)
+- "Cellular agriculture: the future of food" Links to an external site.
+(Cellular Agriculture blog)

-- “The backlash against Impossible and Beyond Meat burgers going mainstream” (K. Piper)
+- “The backlash against Impossible and Beyond Meat burgers going mainstream” Links to an external site.
+(K. Piper)

-- "The humaneness of rodent pest control" (Mason and Littin)
+- "The humaneness of rodent pest control" Links to an external site.
+(Mason and Littin)

 - “When are we obligated to edit wild creatures?”
+Links to an external site.
 (K. Esvelt)

 Project Presentations (Apr 6)